ceramic-mug/ceramic-mug.github.io/about.md

 </center>
 <br>

 My name is Joshua Eastman.
 I grew up in Huntington, West Virginia.
-My life is rooted on the life, death, and resurrection of Jesus, and my passions include coffee, open source computing, outdoor adventure, good books, and learning.
+My life is rooted on the life, death, and resurrection of Jesus, and aims to glorify Him and serve others.
+My mission is **to improve the health and well-being of vulnerable communities around the world through excellent medical practice, the development of free, universal, and dependable healthcare systems, and meaningful, interdisciplinary research.**

+My passions include:

+- History, particularly pre-modern
+- Literature
+- Exploration
+- Logic
+- Computer science, particularly low-level optimization, geoinformatics, computational modeling, and resource-limited solutions
+- Coffee

 The name of this blog comes from the New Testament of the Christian Bible, in 2 Corinthians chapter 4, specifically verse 6: